ecosensors/EcoDs18b20/README.md

   }

 /*
-* DS18B29 must be powered only during meaure.
+* It's bette to power on the sensor only during measure.
 Wait about 750ms before taking a measure /*

   byte get_TemperatureSoil(float *temperature_soil, byte reset_search)